GerardGascon/SimpleTools/README.md

 - Basic menu with **music and SFX sliders** as well as **resolution and quality dropdowns.**
 - An **object pooler** with the ability to create pools with an undetermined size.
 - A basic **scene manager** with a loading screen with progress bar.
-- A simple **timer** that is displayed inside a TextMeshPro object.

 All of that comes with some editor menu items for creating all of that as fast as possible.